EnterpriseDB/tpa/docs/src/postgresql.conf.md

 ## postgres_conf_settings

-TPAexec provides variables like `temp_buffers` and `maintenance_work_mem` that you can set directly for many, but not all, available postgresql.conf settings.
+TPA provides variables like `temp_buffers` and `maintenance_work_mem` that you can set directly for many, but not all, available postgresql.conf settings.

-You can use `postgres_conf_settings` to set any parameters, whether recognised by TPAexec or not.
+You can use `postgres_conf_settings` to set any parameters, whether recognised by TPA or not.
 You need to quote the value exactly as it would appear in `postgresql.conf`:

 ```yaml